tksmatsubara/symplectic-adjoint-method/README.md

 - Python v3.7.3
 - PyTorch v1.7.1

+For a newer version of PyTorch, see the [beta branch](https://github.com/tksmatsubara/symplectic-adjoint-method/tree/beta).

 ## Usage

 This library extends the implementation of neural ODE, [torchdiffeq](https://github.com/rtqichen/torchdiffeq) 0.1.1.
 Please refer to the repository for basic usage.
 Each of the following commands solves an initial value problem.
 The difference lies in the algorithm for obtaining the gradient.